chauff/cse1500-web-transcripts/_practicals/assignment-js-node.md

 ### 3.1) Your first server

 Now it is time to start your server.
 To get you started we walk you through the setup of a basic web server.
-Make sure you have completed task 1 and:
+Make sure you have completed the following tasks:
 - generated the boilerplate code;
 - installed the packages required to run the generated boilerplate (`npm install`);
 - copied `game.html` and `splash.html` in the `myapp/public` directory.